Skip to main content

 Already received an HMRC nudge letter?

-The 60-day clock is the binding constraint, not CARF.
-Start at /hmrc-letter — the same self-serve / Concierge / accountant routing, shaped around the deadline rather than the readiness window.
+The deadline printed on your letter is the binding constraint, not CARF.
+Start at /hmrc-letter for the same self-serve / Concierge / accountant routing, shaped around the deadline rather than the readiness window.

 If self-serve fits